In London

 It’s probably the highest ‘yes for sure’ hit rate I have ever had.
 I think only one person politely declined but we shot about 20 people so it’s quite remarkable.
 I’m not sure if it’s the Californian mindset or my British accent working for me.

-The reaction to the images have been very positive, and they’ve been great promotional material for Jon.
-This was an inspiring assignment for him, as he enjoys doing personal projects in order to help the creative mind flow.
+The reaction to the images has been very positive, and they’ve been great promotional material for Jon.
+This was an inspiring assignment for him, as he enjoys doing personal projects to help the creative mind flow.
 A lot of shoots take excessive planning, and there was definitely something refreshing about just going with the flow.
 Jon hopes to add to this project in the future by doing a series on British surfers and observing any differences between the cultures.

 I loved shooting assignment.
 It was pretty dreamy in that I got to shoot documentary style as I explored the city on my own.

-Natasha was encouraged to seek out unique under-the-radar spots, which is her favorite thing to do.
+Natasha was eager to seek out unique under-the-radar spots, which is her favorite thing to do.
 She also chatted with a wide range of people in the process since she needed to shoot local portraits and get releases.

 This process was definitely a bit nerve wracking, approaching strangers, but I ended up having so many enjoyable conversations with locals and people passing through which was an awesome experience.